rqlite/rqlite/DOC/DATA_API.md

 To make best use of the rqlite API, there are some important details to know.

 With any rqlite cluster, all write-requests must be serviced by the cluster Leader -- this is due to the way the Raft consensus protocol works.
-If a write request is sent to a Follower, the Follower transparently forwards the request to the Leader.
-The Follower waits for the response from the Leader, and returns it to the client making the write-request.
+If a client sends a write request to a Follower, the Follower transparently forwards the request to the Leader.
+The Follower waits for the response from the Leader, and returns it to the client.

 Queries, by default, are also serviced by the cluster Leader.
-Like write-requests, Followers will, by default, transparently forward queries to the Leader, and respond to client after receiving the response from the Leader.
+Like write-requests, Followers will, by default, transparently forward queries to the Leader, and respond to the client after receiving the response from the Leader.
 However, depending on the [read-consistency](https://github.com/rqlite/rqlite/blob/master/DOC/CONSISTENCY.md) specified with the request, if a Follower received the query request it may serve that request directly and not contact the Leader.
 Which read-consistency level makes sense depends on your application.

 ### Data and the Raft log
 Any writes to the SQLite database go through the Raft log, ensuring only changes committed by a quorum of rqlite nodes are actually applied to the SQLite database.
 Queries do not __necessarily__ go through the Raft log, however, since they do not change the state of the database, and therefore do not need to be captured in the log.
-Only if _Strong_ read consistency requested does a query go through the Raft log.
+Only if _Strong_ read consistency is requested does a query go through the Raft log.

 ## Request forwarding timeouts
-If a Follower forwards a request to a Leader, by default it must hear from the Leader within 30 seconds.
-You can control this timeout by setting to the `timeout` parameter.
+If a Follower forwards a request to a Leader, by default the Leader must respond within 30 seconds.
+You can control this timeout by setting the `timeout` parameter.
 For example, to set a 2 minute timeout, you would issue the following request:
 ```bash
 curl -XPOST 'localhost:4001/db/execute?timeout=2m' -H "Content-Type: application/json" -d '[
     ["INSERT INTO foo(name, age) VALUES(?, ?)", "fiona", 20]